Oatka Creek Watershed Management Plan – An Introduction

 The Oatka Creek Watershed is one of the major sub-watersheds of the Genesee River Basin, which in turn is a major drainage basin in the Rochester Embayment area.
 In 1998, the Rochester Area Community Foundation (RACF) hosted a “Caring for Creeks” conference at which the Oatka Creek Watershed was discussed.
 As a result of interest generated by the conference, the Oatka Creek Watershed Committee, Inc. (OCWC) was formed later that year to investigate and advocate ways to protect and improve the health of the Oatka Creek Watershed by means of watershed planning.
 RACF sponsored the formation and early work of the OCWC through the Great Lakes Community Foundations Environmental Collaborative.

-In 2003, under the auspices of the OCWC, Timothy A. Tatakis, Ph.D. of Monroe Community College researched, compiled, and wrote the Oatka "State of the Basin" report.
+In 2002, under the auspices of the OCWC, Timothy A. Tatakis, Ph.D. of Monroe Community College researched, compiled, and wrote the Oatka “State of the Basin” report.
 This report was considered to be the first step in formulating a comprehensive watershed management plan for the Oatka Creek Watershed.
-More recently, the OCWC has been working with the Genesee / Finger Lakes Regional Planning Council (G/FLRPC) to further develop and write a watershed management plan that is the culmination of several years of study of the Oatka watershed.
+Subsequently, the OCWC worked with the Genesee / Finger Lakes Regional Planning Council (G/FLRPC) to further develop and write a watershed management plan that was to be the culmination of several years of study of the Oatka watershed.
 Intermunicipal agreements were signed by counties and participating towns and villages in late 2003 through mid 2004.
 An outline for the Oatka Creek Watershed Management Plan was adopted in May 2006.